GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

 configure the resource to tenant mapping on the IAP side and the IAP endpoints have not been created yet.

-When the above is ready, a project with CICP and IAP will need to be configured.
-A mapping defining the IAP resource to CICP tenant and the corresponding URL where the sign-in UI will be hosted have to be provided via the Cloud Console UI.
+When the above is ready, a project with GCIP and IAP will need to be configured.
+A mapping defining the IAP resource to GCIP tenant and the corresponding URL where the sign-in UI will be hosted have to be provided via the Cloud Console UI.